 The sebaceous filaments

-It is easy to confuse sebaceous filaments with whiteheads or blackheads.
+It's easy to confuse sebaceous filaments with whiteheads or blackheads.

 Blackheads on the left, sebaceous filaments on the right